chiralsoftware/GeospatialJPASample/README.md

 In this example we will keep a database of UFO sightings, and then find the sightings that occurred inside the Bermuda Triangle.

+# Quick run

+Clone or unzip the files.

+    mvn clean package
+    java -jar target/GeospatialJpaSample-1.0-SNAPSHOT.jar

+It will initialize H2, insert a couple of objects, and then find the objects within a polygon.

 # Some key non-obvious points

 Specifying locations requires creating a Geometry from a Coordinate.
 Specifying a polygon boundary also